exercism/website-copy/analyzer-comments/elixir/solution/def_with_is.md

 %{actual}
 ```

-Note that functions that return booleans and are valid in guards follow another convention and are named with a `is_` prefix (`defguard is_foo`).
+Note that guards, some built-in functions and macros that return booleans and are valid in guards follow another convention and are named with a `is_` prefix (`def is_integer`, `defguard is_foo`, `defmacro is_foo`).
 Both conventions must not mix.